Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Details of Noise Budgets

+For \textbf{non-polarization encoding}, the first-order effect is the conversion of one polarization mode into its orthogonal counterpart, with a conversion factor $t_0e^{i\phi}\delta\theta$.
+If one polarization mode is taken as the fundamental mode, this results in a loss of $\delta\theta^2\sim1\,\mathrm{ppm}$ given $\delta\theta_{rms}\sim1\,\mathrm{mrad}$ \cite{hirose2020characterization}, which can be safely neglected, since the transverse mode conversion loss induced by misalignment is larger.
+The associated phase noise is only a second-order effect, with a factor $\sim i\phi_{m/l}\delta\theta_1\delta\theta_2$ due to the back-conversion from the orthogonal polarization mode.
+This yields a phase noise contribution of $\delta\phi\sim\phi_{m/l}\delta\theta_{rms}\delta\theta\sim10^{-5}\delta\theta$, which is negligible and dominated by other rotation misalignment coupling mechanisms.
+An alternative interpretation is that the light in the orthogonal mode is uncorrelated with the light in the parallel mode, so the net effect is a reduction in the visibility of the fundamental mode.
+Provided that the power in the orthogonal mode is not significant (propagating through fewer than $10^6$ sections), this effect can be safely neglected.

-However, for polarization encoding, birefringence can lead to phase noise between the two encoded states $|0\rangle$ and $|1\rangle$.
-In addition, the difference in transmission rate, $t$, may also introduce amplitude noise.
-The naive solution for the latter may be to alternate the orientation of the optic axis of sequential lenses between $\ang{0}$ and $\ang{90}$, which allows for the cancelation of the transmission difference and phase shift difference between the two polarized modes.
-However, the sequential misalignment angle $\delta\theta$ is randomized and may still introduce phase noise and amplitude noise, which we shall estimate here.
-We assume the phase difference between two modes is $\phi_0$.
-Then, the input Jones matrix can now be written as
+For \textbf{polarization encoding}, birefringence can lead to phase noise between the two encoded states $|0\rangle$ and $|1\rangle$.
+The difference in transmission rate, $t$, may also introduce amplitude noise.
+However, these static and known birefringence effects act as a unitary for which we can compensate.
+The naive solution is to alternate the orientation of the optic axis of sequential lenses between $\ang{0}$ and $\ang{90}$, which allows for the cancelation of the transmission difference and phase shift difference between the two polarized modes.
+However, the sequential unknown misalignment angle $\delta\theta$ is randomized and may still introduce phase noise and amplitude noise, which is estimated here.
+We assume the phase difference between the two modes is $\phi_0$.
+Then, the input Jones matrix can be written as